fabbbiob/TrainingContent/O3653/O3653-9 Deep Dive into Office 365 with the Microsoft Graph API for Groups/Lab.md

 In this exercise, you used the raw REST API interface of the Groups API by Fiddler tools to interact with the different capabilities.

-## Exercise 4: Use MVC web app to access the Microsoft Graph SDK for Office 365 Groups
+## Exercise 4: Use MVC web app to utilize the Microsoft Graph SDK against Office 365 Groups
-In this exercise, you will use MVC web app to access the Microsoft Graph for Office 365 Groups.
+In this exercise, you will use MVC web app to utilize the Microsoft Graph SDK against Office 365 Groups.

 1. Within a browser, navigate to the **Azure Management Portal**: https://manage.windowsazure.com, find the application that you created in Exercise 2.
     ![Screenshot of the previous step](Images/Figure30.png)